ethyca/fidesops/docs/fidesops/docs/guides/database_connectors.md

 ## What is a connection?

-A _connection_ links your databases to `fidesops` so you can gather and update selected PII categories.
+A _connection_ links your databases to Fidesops so you can gather and update selected PII categories.

 ## Supported databases

-Fidesops supports the following databases
+Fidesops supports connections to the following databases:

 * PostgreSQL
 * MongoDB